Skip to main content

 If the License page appears empty with no content, return to Step 2 and confirm the .config directory was fully deleted, then restart Polarion again.

-Step 6: Configure the Risksheet Topic for Your Project
+Step 6: Add the Risksheet Topic to Your Project Views

-Navigate to your target project and open Administration > Topics.
-Add the Risksheet topic entry to your project’s navigation views:
+To make Risksheet accessible inside a project, navigate to that project and open Administration > Topics.
+Add the Risksheet topic entry to your project’s navigation views (hats):

 This entry must be present in every Polarion view (hat) where users need to access Risksheet.
-Without it, users assigned to that view will be redirected to the space home page when attempting to open a Risksheet document.
+Without it, users assigned to that view will be redirected to the space home page when they attempt to open a Risksheet document.

 If your Polarion instance uses multiple views (hats) for different roles, add the <topic id='risksheet'/> entry to each view that should have Risksheet access.
 Missing the topic in a specific view is the most common reason users report that Risksheet is not working for them while it works for others.